math3matical/procure/README.md

   mysql  Ver 15.1 Distrib 5.5.68-MariaDB, for Linux (x86_64) using readline 5.1
 ~~~

  - procure was initially developed with sqlit3, but sqlite3 lacked certain features other databases such as mysql or postgresql had.
-Other databases can be use, however, sqlite3 will not be compatible with some of the procure features.
+Other databases can be used, however, sqlite3 will not be compatible with some of the features in procure.

- - RHEL7 doesn't offer ruby higher than 2.0, or nodejs higher than 4.0.
+ - RHEL7 doesn't offer ruby higher than 2.0, or nodejs higher than 4.7.
 As such, we will need to install ruby and nodejs outside of the Red Hat repositories so we can have newer features.

  - You will need the RHEL7 repository enabled, as well as the EPEL repository.